agape detox center logo

 If you or a loved one are living with drug addiction or alcohol use disorder, the best thing you can do to make the first step on the road to recovery is to talk to an addiction expert since studies show that up to 80% of addicts in recovery relapse during PAWS.

 Contact the Agape professionals today to discuss your treatment needs privately and create a treatment plan tailored to those specific needs.
-By completing detox and withdrawals in a safe, clean, and comfortable environment, the strongest foundation for recovery can be created.
+To establish a strong foundation for recovery, it is essential to complete detox and withdrawals in an environment that is safe, hygienic, and comfortable.